 - Revise the draft for detail, textual evidence, and explanation

 - Revise the draft for clarity and coherence

 - Revise the draft for tightness of wording, cutting waste

-- Submit to Moodle and Google Drive by September 4
+- Submit to Moodle and Google Drive by the first day of school

 Bad ones and better ones

 Flatland is a novel which is a satire of Victorian England. (yick)

 Abbott’s satire of Victorian England in the novel is effective because of irony. (vague, but approaching clarity)